Using stem cells for knee injuries is an innovative treatment that leverages our body’s own cells to regenerate damaged and injured knee joints.

 - 10 What is the Cost of Stem Cell Therapy for the Knee in South Carolina?

 - 12 FAQ

 Knee Injury is Among the Most Common Injuries

 If you are one of those who’s had an ACL injury, you know how debilitating they can be.
 Over 100,000 ACL reconstructions are performed every year in the U.S. Another extremely common knee injury is a torn meniscus.
 ACL and meniscus injuries happen frequently to young active people.
 Other afflictions of the knee include osteoarthritis and tendonitis that can result from aging.

 Fortunately, recent studies indicate that stem cells offer a promising treatment for knee injuries.
 You don’t have to rely solely on knee reconstructions that might leave you facing arthritis early in life.

 Stem cell therapies are an effective remedy for the most common knee injuries.
-Dr. John Haasis, of the Daisy Institute, stays at the forefront of stem cell innovations.
+Dr. Haasis, of the Daisy Institute, stays at the forefront of stem cell innovations.
 Double board-certified in anesthesiology and pain management, Dr. Haasis has practiced medicine for over 25 years.
 Currently, he devotes himself to the cutting-edge practice of stem cell therapy.
 If you have a knee injury contact Dr. Haasis.

 What is Stem Cell Therapy?